ncastaldi/hw19-employee-directory/README.md

 ## Description

-For this assignment, we were asked to to add functionality to the existing Budget Tracker application to allow for offline access and functionality.
+For this assignment, we were asked to create a employee directory with React.
+This assignment required us to break up your application's UI into components, manage component state, and respond to user events.

-In this app, the user will be able to add expenses and deposits to their budget with or without a Internet connection.
-When entering transactions offline, entries should populate the total when brought back online.

 ## Table of Contents